Water Fire Extinguishers: The Essential Guide for Class A Protection

 • Install stored pressure water extinguishers in warehouses, loading docks, and wood/paper storage areas

-• Deploy water mist units in hospitals, clean rooms, and sensitive equipment zones requiring Class A+C protection
+• Deploy water mist units in hospitals, clean rooms, and sensitive equipment zones needing Class A and C coverage

-• Pair water units with specialized extinguishers (Class K for kitchens, clean agents for IT rooms)
+• Pair water units with the right specialized extinguishers (Class K for kitchens, clean agents for IT rooms)

-• Schedule 5 year hydrostatic testing and annual certified maintenance
+• Schedule 5-year hydrostatic testing and annual certified maintenance per NFPA 10 Table 8.3.1

-• Document all inspections and maintenance for OSHA and insurance compliance
+• Document all inspections and maintenance for OSHA and insurance records

 Shop Water Fire Extinguishers